 5. Wear Compression For POTS Exercise

-Compression can help with pain and other POTS symptoms that occur while upright and exercising.
+Compression can help with pain and other POTS symptoms that happen when standing and exercising.
 How?
-Simply put, because compression aids circulation.
+Simply put, compression aids circulation.
 That means it lessens the blood pooling people with POTS experience, which can reduce pain in the lower extremities, lightheadedness, and tachycardia.

 My favorite compression sock brand, by far, is VIM & VIGR.
-I absolutely adore this compression sock brand because they provide stylish patterns while delivering varying levels of compression.
+I absolutely adore this compression sock brand because they provide stylish patterns while delivering varying compression levels.
 (See my honest review of their socks here!)

 I also own super tight Lululemon leggings that provide compression.
-They are on the pricier side, but in my experience, it’s worth the investment for a pair.
-This may sound weird, but I feel more “held in” while I exercise in them, and my legs, hips, and lower back hurt less while I exercise.
+They are on the pricier side, but in my experience, it’s worth the investment.
+This may sound weird, but I feel more “held in” while I exercise in them, and my legs, hips, and lower back hurt less.
 Once, putting on a pair while I was experiencing sciatica pain nipped it right in the bud.
 They literally saved me from three days of excruciating pain.
 Ugh.
 Gotta hate sciatic pain.
 But I sure love these leggings.

 Bottom line, if you experience muscle or joint pain or POTS symptoms due to inadequate circulation during exercise, compression garments can help!